What is Blueprint APS?

-- Finally, we wanted the regions to have similar school-age populations.
+- We wanted the regions to have similar school-age populations.
 Again, this was not adhered to perfectly, but planning areas have similar numbers as much as possible.
 Thus, one region is not serving a much higher number of students than another region.

-Seven Regional Design Teams (RDTs) will be made up of current parents, community members, secondary (grades 6-12) students or recent alumni, school leaders, teachers and other school staff members.
-An APS Board of Education member will also be assigned to each Regional Design Team.
+Seven Regional Design Teams (RDTs) are made up of current parents, community members, secondary (grades 6-12) students or recent alumni, school leaders, teachers and other school staff members.
+An APS Board of Education member may also be assigned to each Regional Design Team.
 The teams will work collaboratively to develop three proposals for regional specialization to present to the Long Range Facilities Committee.

-RDTs will meet twice monthly beginning in October 2019 to February 2020.
+RDTs meet twice monthly from October 2019 to February 2020.
 Please note that Regions 2 and 3 will also be meeting regularly from April to June to complete work on Charge 2.